10 Best Second Chance Checking Accounts of June 2025

 Banks and credit unions can check your banking history against the records maintained by ChexSystems, TeleCheck, and Early Warning Services.
 If you are listed in any of these databases, you may be turned down for a checking account.

 These records are maintained for a period of five years.
-So, waiting for your entries to be cleared is not an option.
+So, waiting for your entries to be cleared is not a practical option.
 You need a checking account, and you need it now.

-Thankfully, there are banks and credit unions out there that offer second chance checking to customers listed in ChexSystems, TeleCheck, and EWS.
+Fortunately, there are banks and credit unions that offer second chance checking to customers with a poor banking history.

 Below is a list of our top recommended second chance checking accounts for people looking for a fresh start.
 These second chance checking accounts offer guaranteed approval and come with the lowest fees, and great features and benefits.